nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 	search: 1
 	result: 0 Success

-{% include important.html content="Please note the FHIR service root URL (endpoint) returned for one capability may be different from that for another capability, **at the same practice**.
-Please ensure you do NOT re-use FHIR service root URLs (endpoints) between capabilities." %}
+{% include warning.html content="Please note the FHIR service root URL (endpoint) returned for one capability may be different from that for another capability, **at the same practice**.
+Please ensure you **DO NOT** re-use FHIR service root URLs (endpoints) between capabilities." %}

 ### Step 2: AS record lookup on SDS to determine the provider's ASID